Rock and Beyond: Why Exploring Guitar Genres is Crucial for Growth

 Speaking of 'ample', as a musician, either the music consumption grows exponentially, or you don't grow.
 Consumption as in listening and playing both.

-One of my prerequisites in the demo session is where I ask students if they are open to listening to music from undiscovered genres.
+One of my prerequisites in the demo session is asking students if they are open to listening to music from undiscovered genres.
 So that at least I'll be able to help them out with stepping stones of incremental difficulty.

 What's the best genre to start with?